<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Smart No-Spend Challenge Lifelines:

-• Grocery Store Lifeline: One of the things I hear time and time again is that they had to break their no-spend challenge due to needing something last minute from the grocery store.
+- Grocery Store Lifeline: One of the things I hear time and time again is having to break a no-spend challenge due to needing something last minute from the grocery store.
 To get around this, spend less of your grocery budget one week in prep for your challenge, then buy yourself a grocery store coupon in the difference.
 For example, if your weekly grocery spending is $250, then aim to spend $240 or $220, and buy yourself a gift card there for the $30 or $10 less you spent, to use as a lifeline during your no-spend challenge.

 Get creative here – think through problems you might come up against, then figure out a lifeline you can pre ahead of time (that won’t cost you extra to build).